The plot of To Cherish My Beloved by Dorothy Heaton relies heavily on contrivances, which may disappoint discerning readers.

 Eventually, there’s a romantic relationship, but it lacks chemistry.
 And it takes forever to develop.
 There’s a slow burn, and then there’s a no burn.
 Guess which one this romance is.

 The plot depends heavily on contrivances.
-I’ve already indicated one, how the missing man’s brother turns up in the heroine’s life.
+I’ve already mentioned one: how the missing man’s brother turns up in the heroine’s life.
 There’s an even bigger one at the end.
 But I doubt a discerning reader would stick around that long.

 Thumbs Up?
 Thumbs Down?